Camouflage (band): Thief, Sensor and Relocated (1999–2007)

-The Box (1983–2013), Greyscale (2011–present)
+The Box 1983–2013 and Greyscale (2011–present)

-In February 2014 Camouflage released a boxset "The Box 1983–2013", celebrating their 30 years together.
+In February 2014, Camouflage released the box set The Box 1983–2013, celebrating their 30 years together.
 The box contains remastered versions of all seven Camouflage studio albums, the Areu Areu EP, and two new Archive discs of live and demo recordings.
 The boxset is individually numbered, signed, and limited to 1000 copies.
 The band also celebrated their 30th anniversary at a live event in Dresden on 8 February 2014.
 There was a special exhibition before and after this live event where fans had the chance the view and photograph many materials, belongings, studio stuff from the beginning up to then.

 Camouflage's eighth studio album Greyscale was due for release on 12 September 2014, with the single "Shine" due to be released shortly before the album.
 A tour to promote the album was also to begin in January 2015.
 "Shine", and another new song "Misery", were debuted during a live performance in 2011.
 Delays in the production of the album caused the release date to be postponed to 13 February 2015.
 The tour has also been postponed to March 2015.

 On 19 December 2014, details were released for the new album, which was due for release on 6 March 2015 in Germany and on 27 March for other countries.
-Greyscales lead single "Shine" was released on 20 February 2015.
-The album features a duet with Wolfsheim vocalist Peter Heppner, called "Count On Me" which was to be released as a second single on 9 October 2015.
+The lead single from Greyscale, "Shine", was released on 20 February 2015.
+The album features a duet with Wolfsheim vocalist Peter Heppner, called "Count on Me", which was released as the second single from the album on 9 October 2015.